 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.

-The Academy Trust's current level of free reserves of £211k (2018: £135k) (total funds less the amount held in fixed assets and restricted funds).
-The Trustees expect to increase the level of general unrestricted funds in the coming years.
+The Academy Trust's current level of free reserves of £126k (2019: £211k) (total funds less the amount held in fixed assets and restricted funds).